 Other rental companies on island offer you the ability to rent a scooter, ATV or bicycle.
 Always ensure while travelling that you wear the necessary protective gear provided.
 Hired vehicles in Barbados usually carry "H" on the number plates.

 The speed limit for most roads in Barbados is 60 KM and 80 KM on desginated highways.

 Another way to travel around the island is by using a taxi service.
 Most hotels have an arrangement with a taxi operator or company, and these operators can be contacted by visiting the front desk or concierge.
 The fare charges are based on the distance travelled and in most cases are fixed.
 One should establish with the driver before starting your journey what the fare is likely to be.

 Tour Bus operators and some taxis offer tours around the island to some places of interests and other sights.
 You can contact your travel agent or hotel to have this arranged.

 Private taxis in Barbados bear "Z" or "ZM" on the number plate.

 There are two types of public transportation in Barbados:

-Transport Board Buses - These are government buses and usually identifiable by being predominatly blue with a yellow stripe(some buses are carry large advertisng campaigns at the back and sides of the buses).
+Transport Board Buses - These are government buses and are usually identifiable by being predominatly blue with a yellow stripe(some buses carry large advertisng campaigns at the back and sides of the buses).
 These buses are a popular and cost effective way to travel around Barbados.
-A one way journey usually cost about $2.00 BDS or $1.00 USD.
+A one way journey usually cost about $3.50 BDS or $1.75 USD.

 Do remember you need to signal the bus to stop since public transport vehicles only stop or pickup passengers at bus stops.
 Bus stops (black and white striped poles with a predominantly red sign at the top) usually indicate for travelling to the city or from the city.